PhilippeMarcMeyer/simpleTable/README.md

 Here is a simpleGrid system with typed columns, scrollable, sortable, with a modal to enter or modify data.

+Work in progress : Not IE compatible !

 03/03/2017 : The modal becomes draggable

 03/02/2017 : Saving function + more Commenting